 Today, the museum boasts an extensive collection of Gothic and Renaissance furniture, German Meissen porcelain, and 19th-century oriental art.
 A must-see is the 50 engravings by Albrecht Dürer.
 This 15th-century German artist was one of the most important figures of the Northern Renaissance movement.

-The Renaissance courtyard contains various historical architectural pieces rescued from throughout the city, including the arches from a 12th-century Knights Templar church.
+The Renaissance courtyard contains various historical architectural pieces rescued throughout the city, including the arches from a 12th-century Knights Templar church.

 7. Fort de la Pompelle